-I.IV Funding Sources
+I.V Funding Sources

-Federal, State and local government agencies invest billions of dollars every year in the nation's transportation system.
-Only a fraction of that funding is used in development projects, policy development and planning to improve conditions for cyclists.
+Federal, state and local government agencies invest billions of dollars every year in the nation's transportation system.
+Only a fraction of that funding is used in planning and implementation of bicycle infrastructure and policy development to improve conditions for cyclists.
 Even though appropriate funds are limited, they are available, but desirable projects sometimes go unfunded because communities may be unaware of a fund's existence, or may apply for the wrong type of grants.
-Also, the competition between municipalities for the available bikeway funding is often fierce.
+Also, there typically is strong competition between municipalities for the available bikeway funding.

-Whenever Federal funds are used for bicycle projects, a certain level of State and/or local matching funding is generally required.
+Whenever federal funds are used for bicycle projects, a certain level of state and/or local matching funding is generally required.
 State funds are often available to local governments on similar terms.
 Almost every implemented bicycle program and facility in the United States has had more than one funding source, and it often takes a good deal of coordination to pull the various sources together.

-According to the Federal Highway Administration's (FHWA) publication, An Analysis of Current Funding Mechanisms for Bicycle and Pedestrian Programs at the Federal, State and Local Levels, where successful local bike facility programs exist, there is usually a full time bicycle coordinator with extensive understanding of funding sources.
+According to the Federal Highway Administration's (FHWA) publication, An Analysis of Current Funding Mechanisms for Bicycle and Pedestrian Programs at the federal, state and local Levels, where successful local bike facility programs exist, there is usually a full time bicycle coordinator with extensive understanding of funding sources.
 Cities such as Seattle, Washington, Portland, Oregon and Tucson, Arizona, are prime examples.
 Bicycle coordinators are often in a position to develop a competitive project and detailed proposal that can be used to improve conditions for cyclists within their jurisdictions.